16 Essential Project KPIs That Benefit the Entire Team

 Add this metric to your project dashboard to get an overview of time and resources spent on supervising and managing the project.

 If the cost of managing processes seems too high, it might indicate that your project manager’s doing an inefficient job.

 8. Planned hours of work vs actual situation

 Overseeing this project metric indicates how many working hours were planned for the project processes compared to the actual time spent.
-You can apply this metric on different time periods and compare multiple project phases.
+You can apply this metric to different time periods and compare multiple project phases.
 If the actual amount of hours spent highly exceeds the scheduled time, it’s time to re-estimate the time scheduled for the project.

 9. Overdue project tasks / crossed deadlines

 Add this metric to your project tracking dashboard to get an overview of how many project activities are overdue.
 This KPI is a calculated percentage of projects with crossed deadlines compared to all the completed project activities.

 If you have a high percentage of overdue tasks, it’s time to think through the project schedule and bring in some new contributors.

 10. Schedule Variance (SV)